 Mann: So, would Jesus joke about the things The Babylon Bee jokes about?
 Yeah, I think—I think Jesus would make fun of the most powerful man in the world, the president of the United States.
 I think he would do that.
 Sure.
 I think he would make fun of—and call to repentance—the LGBTQ community.
 Sure, I think he would do that.
 Who controls a huge part of our cultural institutions.
 I think he’d make fun of major corporations.
 I think he’d make fun of universities.
 I—I think he would make fun of those things because the—the real irony right now is that the left controls a ton of our cultural institutions and thinks that they’re oppressed.
 And so, yeah, we’ll make fun of that for sure.

 And I think that’s certainly in line with the way that Jesus inverted things and turned them on their heads.
 But, at the same time, I want to be clear that Jesus—I mean, we can’t sit here and map our modern political divide onto Jesus.

-Now I do think, like, maybe what you're asking is, like, “Is the tone and the … Is—is there something Christian about that, or is, like—like, what is—what is Christian about mockery?”
+Now I do think, like, maybe what you’re asking is, like, “Is the tone and the—you know, is there something Christian about that?” or is, like, “What is—what is Christian about mockery?”
 And—and—and there is a place in it for the Bible.
 But I, you know, I do think there is a danger, too.

-Like, I think … Especially, if I'm writing a bunch of political jokes and it's like, “Oh, how can I make fun of the left right now?”
-You know, it's like … [Laughs.]
-There is something that's not good about that, I think, uh, on some levels.
-So just being completely honest and vulnerable with you, it's like, there’s—there is, uh, a level where, you know, you have to stop yourself and say, “This isn't good for my soul, you know, on some level.”
+Like, I think—especially if I’m writing a bunch of political jokes and it’s like, “Oh, how can I make fun of the left right now?” you know—it’s like, [Laughs.] there is something that’s not good about that, I think, uh, on some level.
+So, just being completely honest and vulnerable with you, it’s like, there’s—there is, uh, a level where, you know, you have to stop yourself and say, “This isn’t good for my soul, you know, on some level.”

 (Waves of synthesized noise move up and down, full of light, drifting in and out of focus.)